neil-stuart/EEE-Y2-turret/README.md

 # Dart-Shooting Robot Project 🤖

 ## Overview
-This project was a key component of our second-year robotics course, undertaken in collaboration with Xperi Galway in the spring of 2023.
+This project was a key component of our second-year robotics course, undertaken during the spring of 2023.
 The aim was to construct a remote-controlled dart-shooting robot for a class competition, blending aspects of mechanical design, electronics, and control systems.

 ## Features 🚀
 - Remote control via Zigbee for wireless operation 📡.